srikat/genesis-sample-sass/README.md

 # Genesis Sample Sass

-This is Genesis Sample 2.6.0's style.css split into Sass partials, taken from Christoph Herr's [Prometheus](https://github.com/christophherr/prometheus/tree/develop/scss) Genesis child theme.
+This is Genesis Sample 2.6.0's style.css split into Sass partials, based on the work by Christoph Herr in his [Prometheus](https://github.com/christophherr/prometheus) Genesis child theme.

+Thanks, also to Brian Johnson for converting the Sass partials to be compatible with Convertkit 3.

 ## Note